Are you asking/thinking/sweating over these questions…

 - I’m a start up budget for a small business.
 What kind of extra cost should I expect?

-Here is what Audrey had to say about PPC Advertising…
+Here is what our in house PPC expert had to say about PPC Advertising…

 The most common mistake I see when it comes to marketing a website is the set-it-and-forget-it mindset.
 This usually happens when you’re happy with your site design.
 Let’s say you have a beautiful site created, it’s something that is truly reflective of your business and really speaks to the product/service you have to offer.
 You’re proud of your website and feel like you finally have your online presence not only accounted for, but as a dominant force in your market.